Women's Connection to feature 'Your Story in Snapshots'

 She and her husband enjoy cooking and entertaining.
 Authentic Italian cooking is their specialty using recipes handed down through generations of Alex’s big Italian family.

-In her testimony, “That’s My Story and I’m Sticking To It,” Nigro shares how each one of us has a story and that every story is important.
+In her testimony, “That’s My Story and I’m Sticking To It,” Nigro shares how everyone has a story and that every story is important.

 Having served in various capacities with Stonecroft for many years, Nigro currently serves as the regional speaker trainer for Arkansas, and has met many interesting people who have enriched her life and that of her family members.
-Nigro emphasizes how the outcome of each of our stories will change when we have a relationship with Christ.
+Nigro emphasizes how the outcome of everyone's stories will change when they have a relationship with Christ.